-At the moment, I'm working on a memoir exploring my experience of psychiatric and cancer treatment, and what these epidemics can teach us when viewed as a part of our environmental crisis; how I unravelled my diagnoses, and my discovery of how these things are intrinsically linked.
+Currently, I'm writing a memoir exploring my experience of psychiatric and cancer treatment, and what these epidemics can teach us when viewed as a part of our environmental crisis; how I unraveled my diagnoses and my discovery of how these things are intrinsically linked.

-Thanks to the work of Anthony William, the Medical Medium, I am presently witnessing a profound healing in my body and my psyche.
-I now understand that the fight is not with ourselves or our own bodies, but with the potent and often lethal mix of toxicity, pathogens and trauma, which we all are subject to at this time because of our broken system with its bio- and ecocidal policy the world over.
+Thanks to the work of Anthony William, the Medical Medium, I'm witnessing profound healing in my body and psyche.
+I now understand that the fight is not with ourselves, our own bodies or minds, but with the potent and often lethal mix of toxicity, pathogens and trauma, which we all are subject to at this time because of our broken system with its bio- and ecocidal policy the world over.
 This must end now if we are ever to achieve wholistic health.